 In hot crack, cracks happen because of the pre-existing contaminant like; sulfur and phosphorus inside the base metal.
-Those contaminant form a carbide that has a lower melting temperature than the base metal itself.
-When the heat from welding highly increase the temperature, those carbides will melt and decrease the material’s strength.
+Those contaminants form a carbide that has a lower melting temperature than the base metal itself.
+When the heat from welding highly increases the temperature, those carbides will melt and decrease the material’s strength.

 Combined with the stress applied to the material, it will break and propagate fast without even waiting for the material to cool down.
 Hence the name hot crack.
 Ordering a killed material can greatly reduce the chance of hot crack to happen, or simply regulating the inter-pass temperature can also work.

 A different thing happens in the cold crack, high hydrogen concentration around the weld metal is the primary cause.
 When the weld metal is hot, the hydrogen in the environment might enter the metal by the mean of diffusion.
 This hydrogen atom will mostly reside in the HAZ (Heat-Affected Zone) where the crystalline is most susceptible due to its coarseness.

 The existence of hydrogen will turn the material into its brittle state that continuously builds internal stress up until its breaking point.
 This process takes so much time that its breaking point will happen even when everything is already cooled down.
 Hence the name cold crack.
 To avoid this, using a low-hydrogen electrode will greatly help, and also doing PWHT (Post Weld Heat Treatment) can reduce the residual stress and also allowing the hydrogen to escape.

 5. Tungsten Inclusion.